What is Double-Entry Bookkeeping?

 You’ll need to debit your expense account for £2,000 and credit your cash account for £2,000.

-What is classed as a transaction?
+What counts as a transaction?

-In a nutshell, a transaction refers to any exchange of money that impacts a company’s financial statement and status.
+A transaction refers to any exchange of money that impacts a company’s financial statement and status.
 Think of things like your inventory purchases, sales, and any costs that go in and come out of your business.

 What is the difference between debit and credit?